Alerts

 You may be able to use this information to resolve the issue yourself; otherwise, include this information when submitting a support request to Mendix Support.
 You can download a log of the alerts on the Logs page.

 Any status that could cause your app to stop functioning results in an alert.
-For example, the monitoring information from the image shows that one of the status indicators was Critical.
-When this happens to one of your nodes, all users who are subscribed to alerts receive an email alert.
+For example, the monitoring information from the image above shows that one of the status indicators was Critical.
+If this happens to one of your nodes, all users who are subscribed to alerts receive an email alert.

-3 Mendix Cloud Alerting Categories and Thresholds
+Mendix Cloud Alerting Categories and Thresholds

-There are a number of categories on the status overview that are related to various technical parts of your application environment.
-Any category that does not display as OK needs to be investigated.
+The status overview has several categories, which are related to various technical parts of your application environment.
 Each category indicates a different part of the app infrastructure that is monitored.

-Some alerts listed in the tables below only appear when the alert is triggered.
-Therefore, an alert not being present in the overview is the same as the alert having an OK status.
+Any category that does not display as OK needs to be investigated.
+Some alerts listed in the tables below appear only when the alert is triggered.
+Therefore, if an alert is not present in the overview, that is the same as the alert having an OK status.

 Application Status